Juhmer-Tena/saorpg_roller/README.md

 You should now be able to access the application by visiting <http://localhost:8080>.

+To stop the application, you can run `docker compose -f <filename for use case> down`.

 ## Using Devcontainers

 The devcontainers are created using the compose specification and include a container for the